What is a Fixed Interest Rate?

-Typically, borrowers are more likely to opt for fixed interest rates in lending agreements during low interest rate environments in an attempt to “lock-in” a favorable long-term rate.
+Typically, borrowers are more likely to opt for fixed rates in lending agreements during low interest rate environments in an attempt to “lock-in” favorable borrowing terms for the long term.

 Fixed Interest Rate Formula

-Unlike fixed interest rates, variable interest rates fluctuate based on the underlying rate that is tied to the pricing of the debt (e.g. LIBOR, SOFR).
+Unlike fixed pricing rates, floating rates fluctuate based on the underlying benchmark rate that is tied to the pricing of the debt (e.g. LIBOR, SOFR).

-- If the market rate declines, the borrower benefits from the lower interest rate.
+- Declining Market Rate: If the market rate declines, the borrower benefits from the lower interest rate.

-- But if the market rate rises, the lender benefits from the higher interest rate.
+- Rising Market Rate: If the market rate rises, the lender benefits from the higher interest rate.

 Floating interest rates thus can be a riskier form of debt pricing with more uncertainty because of the unpredictable changes in the underlying benchmark.

-If the debt is priced at a fixed rate, the original interest rate remains the same, which eliminates any concerns from the borrower regarding how much interest will be owed.
+If the debt is priced on a fixed basis, the original interest rate remains the same, which eliminates any concerns from the borrower regarding how much interest will be owed.

-However, a fixed rate comes at the expense of not being able to benefit in lower interest rate environments.
+However, the fixed pricing comes at the expense of not being able to benefit in lower interest rate environments.